 She was upset with me!
 She charged at me with all her force and snapped at my toes.

 I decided to look up similar cases and came across a recent article in the New York Post where a UK woman sustained blood and bruises from a 13-inch tall Chihuahua named Buddy.
-If convicted, Chihuahua Buddy may face the death penalty.

 The website reported that: